billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

        je   next_location

 This first grabs the size of the memory region and puts it in
-%edx;.
+%edx.
 Then it looks at the available flag to see if it is set to ``UNAVAILABLE``.
 If so, that means that memory region is in use, so we'll have to skip over it.
 So, if the available flag is set to ``UNAVAILABLE``, you go to the code labeled ``next_location``.
 If the